 A wetland and waterbody delineation was conducted within the Project area from March 29, 2016 to April 1, 2016.
-A copy of the Wetland and Waterbody Delineation Report (WDR) is available as Attachment 5.
+A copy of the Wetland and Waterbody Delineation Report (WDR) is available as Attachment 3.
 Field investigations of the Project area identified a total of 62 waterbodies and 9 wetlands located within the proposed construction workspace.
 Note that equipment crossings will not occur within waterbodies.
 Within wetlands, equipment crossings will be necessary for access but will be minimized.
 Wood matting will be utilized to minimize wetland surface impacts outside the pipe trench.
-Figures showing the water resources in the right of way (ROW)/Construction Impact Corridor are provided as Figure 4 in Attachment 5.
+Duke is requesting a preliminary jurisdictional determination for this Project in conjunction with this PCN submittal.
+A preliminary jurisdictional determination form is included as Attachment 4.
+Figures showing the water resources in the right of way (ROW)/Construction Impact Corridor are provided as Figure 4 in Attachment 3.

 The Project is entirely within the Middle Ohio-Laughery 8-digit Hydrologic Unit Code (HUC 05090203).
-The Project crosses two 12 digit Hydrologic Unit Code (HUCs) including Big Bone Creek (HUC 050902031003) and Mud Lick Creek (HUC 050902031001).
+The Project crosses two 12-digit Hydrologic Unit Code (HUCs) including Big Bone Creek (HUC 050902031003) and Mud Lick Creek (HUC 050902031001).